 If you are the recipient of a grant from the NIH, there is a great deal of information that your organization will need in order to be successful stewards of federal funds.
-The NIH Welcome Wagon Letter provides information and resources for new grantee organizations on how to manage the award.
+The NIH Welcome Wagon Letter provides information and resources for new recipient organizations on how to manage the award.

 The information provided below is a brief overview of selected monitoring and reporting requirements.
 For full details on any of these topics, see the NIH Grants Policy Statement.
 For specific questions, consult first with the administrative officials within your organization.
 The assigned NIH program officials and grants management specialists are available to answer any remaining questions.

-The Department of Health and Human Services grant payments may be made by one of several advance payment methods, including SMARTLINK II/ACH, CASHLINE/ACH, or cash request, or by cash request on a reimbursement basis, as specified in the NoA.
+The Department of Health and Human Services grant payments may be made by one of several advance payment methods, including SMARTLINK II/ACH, or cash request, or by cash request on a reimbursement basis, as specified in the NoA.
 Additional information on payment methods is in the NIH Grants Policy Statement.

 Applicant organizations are required to have financial systems in place to monitor their grant expenditures.
-NIH monitors grantee expenditures under individual grants within each budget period and within the overall project period.
-The funding that NIH provides for each budget period is based on an assessment of the effort to be performed during that period and the grantee's associated budget, including the availability of "un-obligated" balances.
-Although NIH allows its grantees flexibility with respect to re-budgeting (see Administrative Requirements—Changes in Project and Budget in the NIH Grants Policy Statement), NIH expects the rate and types of expenditures to be consistent with the approved project and budget and may question or restrict expenditures that appear inconsistent with these expectations.
+NIH monitors recipient expenditures under individual grants within each budget period and within the overall project period.
+The funding that NIH provides for each budget period is based on an assessment of the effort to be performed during that period and the recipient's associated budget, including the availability of "un-obligated" balances.
+Although NIH allows its recipients flexibility with respect to re-budgeting (see Administrative Requirements—Changes in Project and Budget in the NIH Grants Policy Statement), NIH expects the rate and types of expenditures to be consistent with the approved project and budget and may question or restrict expenditures that appear inconsistent with these expectations.

 Prior Approval Requests